Description

 Network isolation

-• Ensure network isolation between the Enterprise Vault servers, the servers with which they communicate, and the Enterprise Vault Clients installed on users’ workstations.
-The Enterprise Vault servers and the servers with which they communicate can be put in a separate network segment, and appropriate firewall restrictions should be put between these two network segments.
+- Ensure network isolation between the Enterprise Vault servers, the servers with which they communicate, and the Enterprise Vault client workstations.
+The Windows firewall (or other firewall) protecting Enterprise Vault servers should only allow RPC dynamic port access from trusted servers (or other hosts) with which they communicate.

-• To learn about the target processes and ports used by the Enterprise Vault server and associated servers, refer to this
+- To learn about the target processes and ports used by the Enterprise Vault server and associated servers, refer to this article.

-• To learn about the destination ports required by the Enterprise Vault server, refer to this.
+- To learn about the destination ports required by the Enterprise Vault server, refer to this article.

-• If you have File System Archiving (FSA) in your environment, refer to this for information on how to configure a firewall for FSA.
+- If you have File System Archiving (FSA) in your environment, refer to this article for information on how to configure a firewall for FSA.

-• Optionally, narrow down the RPC dynamic port range on Enterprise Vault servers.
-This allows the firewall to restrict access to a specific range and block all other ports from external sources.
+- Optionally, narrow down the RPC dynamic port range on Enterprise Vault servers.
+This can make firewall configuration easier to manage.
 Refer to:

 Ensure that the latest Windows updates have been installed on the Enterprise Vault server.